Dr Darcy Allen

 I’m an Associate Professor of Economics at RMIT University and a Director of the Digital Economy Council of Australia.

-I’ve written five books, including Institutional Acceleration and The New Technologies of Freedom, alongside more than 30 peer-reviewed journal articles and book chapters across law, economics, and public policy.
-My research has over 2,400 citations.
+I’ve written five books, including Institutional Acceleration and The New Technologies of Freedom, alongside more than 30 peer-reviewed journal articles and book chapters.
+I’ve published in top journals in economics (e.g. Research Policy, Journal of Institutional Economics, Journal of Evolutionary Economics), law (e.g. Harvard Negotiation Law Review, Australian Business Law Review, Regulation and Governance), marketing (e.g. Journal of Business Research) and public policy (e.g. Australian Journal of Business Administration).
+My research has over 2,600 citations.

-I have led and delivered tens of funded research projects with industry, government, and philanthropic partners, with outputs including research reports, whitepapers, policy briefs, submissions, workshops and more.
+I have led and delivered tens of funded research projects with industry, government, and philanthropic partners, with outputs including research reports, whitepapers, education materials, policy briefs, workshops and submissions.

 Earlier in my career I was Deputy Director of RMIT’s award-winning Blockchain Innovation Hub, and Editor of the IPA Review, Australia’s longest-running magazine on politics and culture.
 My work is regularly featured in the media including the Australian Financial Review, The Australian, Sydney Morning Herald, and Herald Sun.